UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 ![Relationship between a Xamarin Native Project and the Xamarin.Forms Library](img/Xamarin-solution-relationships.png)

+Xamarin.Forms is a great example of _abstraction_.
+The same APIs and UI design can be used for both Android and iOS.
+This does not mean they will appear the same as they won't.
+Instead the code will be rendered using native controls and APIs with the platform specific details mostly hidden from the developer.

 Let's now take an initial look at a single page Xamarin.Forms application.

 ##  (i) Hello World
 It is customary to start every course with a Hello World.
 So much can be captured with such a simple example that is is worth doing.
 Sometimes it is easier to show rather than explain, so we begin with a short video walkthrough.
+Watch the video for the host platform you are using (MS WIndows or Apple Mac OS).

 ### Mac OS
 <p align="center">